The MFJ989C Versatuner-V

 The rear of an unmodified capacitor is shown above right.
 Notice that a copper leaf-spring is fitted to apply side-thrust to the rotor bearing.
 The purpose of this spring is not immediately obvious, especially since no electrical connection is made to it; but since the rotor connection is made via the rear bearing (and its grease), it may be that that the sideways force reduces the capacitor ESR and prevents overheating of the bearing.
 The rotor connection system is, in any case, non-optimal; and for the modification, the leaf spring is removed to make way for the switch mechanism, and the bearing contact is bypassed by a copper braid attached directly to the rotor.

 Two views of a capacitor after modification are shown below.
-The switch rotor is made from a strip of soft copper about 1.2mm thick, and the stator is a knife-switch contact salvaged from an old transmitter band-changer turret (No historic radio artefacts were harmed during the execution of this work.
-The transmitter in question was bought pre-ruined at a radio rally).
-Similar contacts can be salvaged from old circuit-breakers and heavy-duty switchgear.
+The switch rotor is made from a strip of opper about 1.2mm thick, and the stator is a knife-switch contact salvaged from an old transmitter band-changer turret.
+Other contacts can be salvaged from old circuit-breakers and heavy-duty switchgear, and the mechanical arrangement must obviously depend on the type.

 Max. capacitance setting.